JanWielemaker/ffi/README.md

 ### Mac installation

   - MacOS (at least Mojave 10.14.3) includes an outdated version of libffi
-  - A more recent version must be installed with Homebrew or MacpPort.
+  - A more recent version must be installed with Homebrew or MacPort.
-  - With home brew the command is
+  - With Homebrew the command is
     ```{prolog}
     brew install libffi
     ```